 What's more powerful than HEARING firsthand accounts from those who personally experienced the tragedy and SEEING their emotions churn behind their eyes?

-Rich with archival photos of the Up Stairs Lounge, long lost newsreels and faded snapshots of the fallen, the story of the Up Stairs Lounge arson has NEVER been more vivid or more personal than in UPSTAIRS INFERNO.
-[No where else will one find this compelling imagery all in one place!]
+Rich with archival photos of the Up Stairs Lounge, long-lost newsreels, and faded snapshots of the fallen, the story of the Up Stairs Lounge arson has NEVER been more vivid or more personal than in UPSTAIRS INFERNO.
+[Nowhere else will one find this compelling imagery all in one place!]

-More than just words in a book, survivors breathe life into the story during this award-winning documentary, which is sure to take you on a journey unparalleled by second hand accounts or the written word alone.
+More than just words in a book, survivors breathe life into the story during this award-winning documentary, which is sure to take you on a journey unparalleled by second-hand accounts or the written word alone.

-UPSTAIRS INFERNO is considered the most COMPREHENSIVE, COMPASSIONATE and AUTHORITATIVE film about the tragedy and its aftermath.
+UPSTAIRS INFERNO is considered the most COMPREHENSIVE, COMPASSIONATE, and AUTHORITATIVE film about the tragedy and its aftermath.

 On June 24, 1973, an arsonist set fire to the Up Stairs Lounge, a gay bar located on the edge of the French Quarter in New Orleans, Louisiana.
 The fire ultimately killed 32 people and severely injured countless others.
 Some bodies were never identified.
 One-third of the New Orleans chapter of the Metropolitan Community Church were killed in the blaze, including two clergy.
 The primary suspect was never charged with the crime.
 The tragedy did not stop at the loss of lives.
-There were also the delayed injuries: lost jobs, fear, public ridicule and severed families.
-The devastation was compounded by the homophobic reactions and utter lack of concern by the general public, government and religious leaders.
+There were also the delayed injuries: lost jobs, fear, public ridicule, and severed families.
+The devastation was compounded by the homophobic reactions and utter lack of concern by the general public, government, and religious leaders.
 The fire permanently altered lives and was the root of many lifelong struggles.

-Narrated by New Orleans own New York Times best-selling author Christopher Rice, UPSTAIRS INFERNO (96 min) is a mesmerizing mix of crime drama and human connections that captures the heartbreaking feelings of unconditional love and overwhelming loss.
+Narrated by New Orleans' own New York Times best-selling author Christopher Rice, UPSTAIRS INFERNO (96 min) is a mesmerizing mix of crime drama and human connections that captures the heartbreaking feelings of unconditional love and overwhelming loss.

-While UPSTAIRS INFERNO recounts a historic event that occurred in the U.S., its underlying message crosses cultural boundaries.
+While UPSTAIRS INFERNO recounts a historical event that occurred in the U.S., its underlying message crosses cultural boundaries.
 It's easier for people to hate and fear things they don't understand.
 No matter your background or how you identify, in the end, we are more alike than we are different.
 UPSTAIRS INFERNO reminds of us that.

 UPSTAIRS INFERNO was an Official Selection of 40 prestigious film festivals around the world, winning 20 awards, including 12 Jury Awards and 4 Audience Awards.
 This includes Frameline: the San Francisco International Gay and Lesbian Film Festival, which awarded UPSTAIRS INFERNO with the Jury Award: Honorable Mention, citing its "Special Contribution to Queer History".
 In addition, UPSTAIRS INFERNO received a prestigious invitation to screen at the Library of Congress in 2017.